-This photo popped up on Twitter a while back* and was so shocking at first glance that I just knew I needed to find an explanation:
+This photo popped up on social media a while back and was so shocking at first glance that I just knew I needed to find an explanation:

 @adtomwood Hi Adam, Please be reassured that the duct tape is in place as a result of some cosmetic work that is required to the aircraft

 Duct tape for cosmetic work?
 On a PLANE??

 A couple of days later though, easyJet gave a different answer: